wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 python 3-variant_qc/2-create_rf_ht.py
 ```

-### Train the random forest model.
+### Train the random forest model

+Then, we train the RF model on the constructed dataset.
+Here we use `--manual-model-id` parameter to
+manually set the random forest model ID
+(called _runhash_ previously, so you can find this term in the code)

 ```shell
 python  3-variant_qc/3-train_rf.py --manual-model-id wxs-qc_public
 ```

-The random forest model ID (called _runhash_ previously, so you can find this term in the code)
-will be printed to STDOUT.
+If you don't set the the RF ID, the script will
-It is an 8-character string consisting of letters and numbers.
+generate and print to STDOUT the random ID: 8-character string consisting of letters and numbers.
 Put this ID in the config file in the `rf_model_id:` parameter under the `general` section.

-You can specify the model ID manually using the command line argument `--manual-model-id`.

 **Note:**
 The function `train_rf_model()`
-could work incorrectly in the parallel SPARK environment.
+could work incorrectly in the parallel SPARK environment,
+depending on the Hail library version.
 If and VariantQC step fails with some weird message
 (no space left on the device, wrong imports, etc),
 try running model training on the master node only by adding `--master local[*]`
-to the `spark-submit` parameters.
+to the `spark-submit` parameters,
+or try to downgrade Hail to the previous version.

 ### Apply the random forest model